Stas-Kloyzner/w6-ansible/README.md

 > $ ansible-playbook setup.yaml

-- it will automatically create a hosts inventory and install the app on all the machines in it
+- it will automatically create a hosts inventory and install the app on all the machines in it, it will also push the .env file into the machines .

 9) If you wish to destroy the environment you have built ,use   "-e operation=destroy" like so :